Brie Howard-Darling: Touring drummer, percussionist and vocalist

 Aside from Howard-Darling's own music projects and bands, she has toured extensively with other successful recording artists, most notably with Carole King, Jimmy Buffett and Robert Palmer.
 Starting in 1990, she toured with King as a percussionist and vocalist for five years in the U.S. and internationally.
 Darling performed with Jimmy Buffett on five tours over a span of five years and with Robert Palmer for two U.S. tours and one international tour.

 Boxing Gandhis

-Howard-Darling and her husband, Dave Darling are the founders of Boxing Gandhis which was signed to the record label, Mesa Blue Moon in 1993.
+Howard-Darling and her husband Dave Darling are the founders of Boxing Gandhis, who were signed to the record label Mesa in 1993.
 The band has recorded three albums.
-They climbed the charts with a #5 hit on the Billboard Triple A (Adult Album Alternative) charts with the song, If You Love Me (Why Am I Dyin') off their debut album after touring the US as opening act for the Dave Matthews Band and Big Head Todd and the Monsters.
-The song's music video also garnered a Billboard Music Award for "Video of the Year" which was directed by Brian Lockwood (director).
+They climbed the charts with a number 5 hit on the Billboard Triple A (Adult Album Alternative) chart with the song If You Love Me (Why Am I Dyin') from their debut album after touring the US as opening act for the Dave Matthews Band and Big Head Todd and the Monsters.
+The song's music video also garnered a Billboard Music Award for "Best Jazz/Adult Contemporary" which was directed by Brian Lockwood (director).
 If You Love Me (Why Am I Dyin') was featured in Episode 3 of the 2011 season of the HBO Original Series True Blood.